Development tracking for competitive athletes

 4. Send the weekly summary

-The family gets a concise readout: what improved, what repeated, what still limits the player, and what to focus on next.
+The player, coach, and parent get concise readouts: what improved, what repeated, what still limits the player, and what to focus on next.

 Built around the weekly rhythm.

-The system follows the real season cadence: prepare, play, reflect, summarize, then carry one cue into the next skate.
+The system follows the real season cadence: coach prompt, player response, reflection, summary, then one cue for the next session.

-One focus, one role cue, one thing the player wants coaches to notice.
+One focus, one role cue, and one question the player can answer quickly.

-What felt best, what was hardest, what coaches said, and what needs another rep.
+What felt best, what was hardest, what the coach said, and what needs another rep.

 Weekly

-A parent-readable summary that turns scattered notes into a development thread.
+A player- and parent-readable summary that turns scattered notes into a development thread.

 Next cue

-One sentence the player can actually remember before the next shift.
+One sentence the player can actually remember before the next session.

 What it is not.